Prolonged grief disorder: Causes

-These risk factors and clinical correlates have been largely shown to relate to PGD symptoms and not symptoms of major depressive disorder, posttraumatic stress disorder and generalized anxiety disorder.
+These risk factors and clinical correlates have been largely shown to relate to PGD symptoms and not symptoms of major depressive disorder, post-traumatic stress disorder, and generalized anxiety disorder.

 Management

-Randomized control trials have proven tricyclic antidepressants alone or together with interpersonal psychotherapy ineffective in reducing PGD symptoms, and psychotherapy designed specifically for PGD has been proven to be beneficial.
+Treatment is strongly recommended for prolonged grief disorder.
+The first line treatment is Grief Focused Psychotherapy.
+Specifically, Prolonged Grief Therapy has the best evidence of effectiveness.
+Other cognitive-behavioural therapies have also been developed and shown effectiveness in reducing symptoms of PGD, PTSD and depressive symptoms in bereaved suffering from PGD.
+Antidepressants may be combined with grief focused therapy when one is having symptoms of concomitant depression, including co-existing major depression.
+However, medications as a sole therapy for grief related symptoms has not been shown to be helpful and is not recommended.

 A combination of relational and cognitive-behavioral interventions have shown evidence for efficacy when treating individuals who have lost loved ones to suicide.
-This includes interventions that target the client's sense of self and lingering emotional attachment to the deceased, as well as any experiences of intrusion, anxiety, and/or avoidance.
-Acceptance of irreversibility of the death is considered a prerequisite for acceptance and acknowledgement of the loss.
 Exposure therapy has mixed evidence and in some cases intensifies symptoms, suggesting effectiveness does not vary significantly compared to non-exposure therapies especially with comorbid PTSD.
 Group therapy has mixed evidence, and has been shown to be less helpful when compared to other treatments.